No. 612 Squadron RAuxAF: Present: field surgical support

 The squadron was reformed in 1997 at RAF Leuchars from The Air Transportable Surgical Squadron, and maintained that units role of field surgical support.
 In 2001 the squadron had its first operational role in support of Operation Saif Sareea II, an exercise in Oman.
 Over a hundred military personnel were treated, mainly for heat-related injuries.
 In 2003 the squadron was first mobilised for support in a combat zone, in support of Operation TELIC.
 Squadron members were deployed to Kuwait and Cyprus and finally worked at field hospitals in Basra and Al Ahmara in Iraq.
 In 2006 No. 612 squadron was again mobilised to support operations in Iraq and was deployed to the field hospital at Shaibah Logistic Base (SLB).
 Thereafter, the Sqn continued to deploy dedicated medical specialists to augment the Military Hospital and the MERT at Camp Bastion in Afghanistan, earning admiration and commendations for their work.
 The Sqn continues to train and deploy as required and has now built up an outstanding relationship during 2017-2018 with a USAF Reserve Medical Sqn, which allows for multi-national training.
-No 612 Sqn goes from strength to strength !